pedro-abundio-wang/deep-learning/1 neural-networks-and-deep-learning/Readme.md

   - CNN or convolutional neural networks (Useful in computer vision)
   - RNN or Recurrent neural networks (Useful in Speech recognition or NLP)
   - Standard NN (Useful for Structured data)
-  - Hybrid/custom NN or a Collection of NNs types
 - Structured data is like the databases and tables.
 - Unstructured data is like images, video, audio, and text.
-- Structured data gives more money because companies relies on prediction on its big data.
+- Structured data (like advertising) gives more money because companies relies on prediction on its big data.

 ### Why is deep learning taking off?